 Guernsey and the Isle of Man being granted full ISO3166 status.
 The UK

 government should have been consulted and their subsequent stance

 indicates that they would have opposed such a move, as they are presently

-The codes ICANN now uses are exclusively those from the ISO 3166-1 standard, although codes previously allocated under previous rules are maintained.
+The codes ICANN now uses for country codes are exclusively those from the ISO 3166-1 standard, although codes previously allocated under previous rules are maintained.
 In particular, uk (seen on most UK e-mail addresses) is not in ISO3166, the appropriate country code in ISO3166 is GB.
 There is at least one address using this: dra.hmg.gb (hmg.gb is a rough equivalent of gov.uk)

 Britain's (and hence Scotland's) representative on ISO is the British Standards Institute or BSI.
 They can be reached at mailto: email@example.com